zeroXbrock/devcon-backrunner/README.md

 ## iterations

+The base repo is empty.
+Check out one of the following branches:

 None of these are quite done or functional, but they provide a general structure and approach for backrunning, and may be useful for learning.

 * [empty project](https://github.com/zeroXbrock/backrunner/tree/skeleton)